Publisher: StarPath (1984)

 Publisher: Telesys (1982)

-Like most people, when I hear "Ram It" I think of the music video performed by the 1986 St. Louis Rams football team
+Like most people, when I hear "Ram It" I think of the music video performed by the 1986 L.A.
+Rams football team

 .
 Compared to that national embarrassment this unrelated bargain bin cartridge isn't half bad.
 The screen consists of colored bars lining each side that gradually "grow" inward at varying rates.
 You move a cannon (called a "Ramroid" in the manual) up and down the center, shooting rapidly left or right to wear the bars down.
 The graphics aren't particularly enticing and the audio is heinous!